ponylang/rfcs/text/0000-ansi-erase.md

 # How We Test This

-Just about every approach we as an option is a very simple implementation where unit tests wouldn't add any additional value.
+Just about every approach we have as an option is a very simple implementation where unit tests wouldn't add any additional value.
 No new tests will be added.
 No existing tests will be updated.

 # Drawbacks